Inference via robust optimal transportation: theory and methods: Numerical experiments

-GAN is a deep learning method, first proposed by \cite{goodfellow2014generative}.
+\textit{Synthetic data.} We propose two RWGAN deep learning models: both approaches are based on ROBOT.
+The first one is derived directly from the dual form in Th.~\ref{thm3}, while the second one is derived from~\eqref{equ7}.
+We compare these two methods with routinely-applied Wasserstein GAN (WGAN) and with the robust WGAN introduced by \cite{balaji2020robust}.
+To provide some details on our new procedures, we recall that GAN is a deep learning method, first proposed by \cite{goodfellow2014generative}.
 It is one of the most popular machine learning approaches for unsupervised learning on complex distributions.
 GAN includes a generator and a discriminator that are both neural networks and the procedure is based on mutual game learning between them.
 The generator creates fake samples as well as possible to deceive the discriminator, while the discriminator needs to be more and more powerful to detect the fake samples.
 The ultimate goal of this procedure is to produce a generator with a great ability to produce high-quality samples just like the original sample.
 To illustrate the connections with the ROBOT, let us consider the following GAN architecture; more details are available in the Supplementary Material (Appendix \ref{app.rwgan}).
 Let $ {X} \sim {\rm P_r} $ and ${Z} \sim {\rm P}_z$, where $\rm P_r$ and ${\rm P}_z$ denote the distribution of the reference sample and of a random sample which is the input for the generator.
 Then, denote by $ G_{\theta} $ the function applied by generator (it transforms $Z$ to create fake samples, which are the output of a statistical model ${\rm P}_\theta$, indexed by the finite dimensional parameter $ \theta $) and by $D_{\vartheta}$ the function applied by the discriminator (it is indexed by a finite dimensional parameter $ \vartheta $, which outputs the estimate of the probability that the sample is true).
 The objective function is